Wen Jiabao: First-term premiership

 In December 2003, Wen visited the United States for the first time.
 During the trip, Wen was able to get President George W. Bush to issue what many saw as a mild rebuke to the then President of the Republic of China (Taiwan), Chen Shui-bian.
 Wen has also been on visits to Canada and Australia, mostly on economic issues.
 Wen also visited Japan in April 2007 in what was termed the "de-thawing journey", where he characterized the relationship between the Asian powers as for "mutual benefit".
 He also met with Emperor Akihito and played baseball.

 Balancing regional development was a top priority early in Wen's Premiership.
 During his delivery of the Annual Work Report of the State Council in March 2004, Wen introduced The Rise of the Central Regions campaign.
 This campaign included Hubei, Jiangxi, Henan, Hunan, Anhui, and Shanxi.
 Through it, the central government sought to further advance the already-occurring process of industrial transfer from coastal regions to the interior.

 On 15 March 2005, after the anti-secession law was passed, by a majority of 2,896 to nil, with two abstentions by the National People's Congress, Wen said: "We don't wish for foreign intervention, but we are not afraid of it." as an allusion to the United States' stance on Taiwan.
 That earned him a long round of applause that was rare even by Chinese standards.

 On 5 March 2007, Wen announced plans to increase the military budget.
 By the end of 2007 the military budget rose 17.8 percent from the previous year's 45 billion dollars, creating tension with the United States.

 After the conclusion of the 2007 National People's Congress, Wen criticized the state of the economy in comments later described as the "Four Uns."
 Wen stated that after thirty years of rapid economic growth, the economy was at risk of becoming unstable, unbalanced, uncoordinated, and unsustainable.
 His comments about the risk of an unsustainable economy alluded to overconsumption of resources, particularly coal, as well as growing income and wealth disparities.
 Wen's critique of the "Four Uns" prompted significant internal debate over China's growth strategy.

 There were rumors about Wen's retirement and reputed clashes with former Shanghai party chief Chen Liangyu before the party's 17th Party Congress.
 Some sources suggested that Wen would ask to retire due to fatigue.
 Ultimately, Wen stayed on the Premier job, and was responsible for the drafting of the important speech delivered by Party general secretary Hu Jintao outlining China's direction in the next five years.
+Chen Liangyu, however, was being removed and arrested in September 2006 due to corruption charge and being sentenced to 18 years in prison in April 2008.

 In January 2008, while during the midst of severe snowstorms, Premier Wen made his way south and visited train stations in Changsha and Guangzhou, addressing the public while calming their mood for long train delays.